-Misdiagnosis occurs when a doctor fails to correctly identify a condition.
+Misdiagnosis occurs when a doctor fails to identify a condition correctly.
 It’s one of the most common errors and can delay critical treatment.
 Misdiagnosis can lead to treatable illnesses worsening or even becoming life-threatening.
 It can also result in patients undergoing unnecessary treatments that cause additional harm.

 Medical malpractice happens when a healthcare provider’s actions, or lack of actions, fall below what’s known as the “standard of care.”
 This standard refers to what a reasonably careful healthcare professional would have done under similar circumstances.
 When providers fail to meet this standard and cause harm, they may be legally responsible.